libavg/libavg/sphinxdoc/gesture.rst

             .. py:method:: Recognizer.MOTION(offset)

                 Emitted when the drag should cause a position change.
-This usually happens in response to a :py:const:`CURSORMOTION` event, but may also happen because of inertia.
+This usually happens in response to a :py:const:`CURSOR_MOTION` event, but may also happen because of inertia.

                 :param avg.Point2D offset: